Charcot-Marie-Tooth Disease (CMT)

-- Genetic testing: This checks the child's DNA for known CMT mutations.
+- Genetic testing: This blood test checks for mutations that can cause CMT.
 Knowing the kind of mutation helps doctors tell the patient and family what to expect.
 Family members also can be tested to see if they have the mutation.

-- Nerve conduction velocity (NCV) testing and electromyography (EMG): These check nerves and muscles to find the cause of weakness and see if there is peripheral .
+- Nerve conduction velocity (NCV) testing and electromyography (EMG): These check how the nerves and muscles are working to find what's causing the weakness.

 How Is Charcot-Marie-Tooth Disease (CMT) Treated?

-There is no cure for CMT disease yet.
-The treatment goal is to help the child stay as active as possible.
+There is no cure for CMT yet.
+The treatment goal is to help the person stay as active as possible.
 Because of the loss of feeling, avoiding injury from impact and burns requires extra care.

-Treatments to help children stay as active as possible include:
+Treatments to help kids stay as active as possible include:

-- Braces, such as ankle-foot orthoses (AFOs), to support the feet for easier walking.
+- braces, such as ankle-foot orthoses (AFOs), and other devices to support the feet for easier walking

-- Surgery to loosen tight tendons and joints (contractures).
+- surgery to loosen tight tendons and joints

 Doctors will also check for other problems that are rare in CMT disease, like trouble with breathing during sleep.